This post may contain affiliate links.

-As Australia’s 3rd biggest city and an increasingly popular tourist destination for travellers from Asia, Europe and beyond, Brisbane is located in sunny Queensland and is a beautiful place to take a trip for business or pleasure.
+As Australia’s 3rd biggest city and an increasingly popular tourist destination for domestic travellers alongside those from Asia, Europe, the USA and beyond, Brisbane is located in sunny Queensland and is a beautiful place to take a trip for business or pleasure.
 We recently returned from a short break in Brisbane and quite honestly, we fell in Love.
 This little city has a lot to offer and visiting is a breeze with great transport connections and plenty of things to do.
 Of all the places to visit in Queensland, Brisbane could just be our new favourite.
 Here’s a brief guide for travellers and holiday-makers lucky enough to have Brisbane feature on their itinerary.
 This information would also be useful for digital nomads looking to use Brisbane as a base, which, who knows, just might be us!

 Brisbane Travel Blog

 We spent 5 days in Brisbane, but this was far from our first time.

 It was, however, our first time taking the kids (now teens) to Brisbane and they loved it just as much as we did.

 We had great accomodation, plenty of food options and the beautiful riverside parks and walkways to explore.